bholben/generator-ng-flex/README.md

 [?]
 Which additional Bower components should be installed?
 ```

-ng-poly makes some assumptions, but these can be overridden.
+ng-flex makes some assumptions, but these can be overridden.

 | Option | Default Value| Info |
 | -------| ------------ | ---- |